ArthurKa/rucaptcha-2captcha/README.md

 More info you can find in official documentation: [RuCaptcha Docs][RuCaptchaAPI], [2Captcha Docs][2CaptchaAPI].

 ## Testing
-Manually tested by developer.
+Manually tested by the developer during development.
 Automated tests are not provided.

 ---